Hannah Wohl headshot

 Courses:

-My main teaching areas include courses on creative industries, culture, qualitative methods, and sociological theory.
-For the 2020-2021 academic year, I am the Honors Program Director.
+My main teaching areas include courses on creative industries, culture, sociological theory, and the research process.